-Have you ever watched a video of yourself making a presentation and thought, “Ugh!
+Have you ever watched a video of yourself public speaking or speaking to a client and thought, “Ugh!
 That was terrible!”
 You rambled on using too many words.
 You used a few too many filler words and you didn’t sound authoritative.

 And then felt shame.
 Like, “I only made that mistake because I didn’t prepare enough.” or “Somebody threw me off.”

 But no, you only made that mistake because you haven’t learned the techniques to becoming an excellent speaker.
 But that stops here!

 If you’re looking to improve your speech, congratulations.
 You’re taking a step towards improving your life.

 The incredible speakers that you know or know of have learned these techniques.
 And they are keeping it a secret because it keeps them ahead of their competition.